-- Purchasing plans or bidding plans (incl. bid/no-bid for specific projects); and
+- Purchasing plans or bidding plans (including bid/no-bid for specific projects) and

 - Any other information about actual or future competitive behaviour or information that is generally considered to be a business secret.

-Information is not considered to be commercially sensitive if it is in the public domain, it is historic, it is sufficiently aggregated to lose its sensitivity and it does not relate to parameters of competition.
+Information is not considered to be commercially sensitive if it is in the public domain, it is historic, it is sufficiently aggregated to lose its sensitivity, or it does not relate to parameters of competition.

-All staff, committee members, and attendees will be notified of the Antitrust policy and guidelines.
+All staff, committee members and delegates will be notified of the Antitrust policy and guidelines.

-If you are aware of any improper conduct please notify the IFBF secretary in the first instance.
-The IFBF reserves the right to inform the Competition and Markets Authority if it has due cause to believe that staff, committee members, suppliers, customers and delegates participating at the IFBF have shown improper behaviour or behaviour which could be considered to constitute cartel activity.
+If you are aware of any improper conduct, please notify the IFBF secretary in the first instance.
+The IFBF reserves the right to inform the Competition and Markets Authority if it has due cause to believe that staff, committee members, suppliers, customers or delegates participating at the IFBF have shown improper behaviour or behaviour which could be considered to constitute cartel activity.

-If you have any further questions regarding the Antitrust policy please contact the IFBF secretary:
+If you have any further questions regarding this Antitrust Policy please contact the IFBF secretary: